FAQ - Frequently Asked Questions & Answers FAQ - Frequently Asked Questions & Answers

 Additionally, we offer optional paid subscriptions for extended technical support.
 These packages may include services such as direct communication with an engineer via WhatsApp, assistance in analyzing vibration data, and priority resolution of complex technical issues.
 These services are not mandatory and are intended for users who require an elevated level of service.

-How quickly will the device be shipped after ordering and how long will delivery take?
+How quickly will the device be shipped and how long will delivery take?

 Shipping is usually done within several business days after order placement and payment.
 We try to ship within 1-3 days if the item is in stock.
 Order processing usually takes 1-3 business days after payment receipt.
 Device shipping is carried out within up to 10 business days.